Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

 ### **Why This Matters**

-Logical thinking is the foundation of computational problem-solving.
-It ensures that the reasoning behind a solution is sound, which is crucial when programming computers.
-By understanding deductive and inductive reasoning, Boolean logic, and symbolic logic, we can create clear, precise, and reliable solutions to complex problems.
+Logical thinking is the foundation of solving problems with computers.
+It ensures our reasoning is clear and correct, which is crucial when programming.
+By understanding deductive and inductive reasoning, Boolean logic, and symbolic logic, we can create reliable solutions to complex problems.

 ---